 Normal physical activity and regular exercise are advised for most people who have had a heart attack.
 You should try to be physically active - for example, take the stairs whenever possible, walk to the shops, and wash your car.

 In the past, people thought that exercise 'put a strain on the heart' and was bad.
 However, quite the opposite is true for most people who recover from a heart attack.
 Physical activity and regular exercise are good for the heart.
-Indeed, regular exercise is one of the main parts of heart (cardiac) rehabilitation programmes that are popular after having a heart attack (as discussed later).
+Indeed, regular exercise is one of the main parts of heart (cardiac) rehabilitation programmes that are popular after having a heart attack.
 Regular exercise is a major way to reduce the risk of having a further heart attack.

 However, before starting regular exercise, discuss it with your doctor.
 This is because strenuous exercise in certain situations may not be advised.
 For example, some people with heart valve problems may be advised not to exercise.
 However, these people are the exception.
 For most people who have had a heart attack, exercise is beneficial.